Forró: Origin of the music

-A theory on the origin of forró music is that it originated on the farms and plantations in Ceará and all over northeast Brazil, where farmers and workers used to sing to the cows and together with each other as they gathered coffee and other crops like sugarcane, corn, and vegetables.
-They had a different song for each crop, and for each phase of the collection.
-As the farmers and field hands corralled cows and carried crops from the fields into the houses and cafes, the songs came with them, and everybody joined in singing together.
-From there, talented local singers began performing the songs at parties and gatherings, and sometimes they did informal competitions with competing viola (guitar) players in freestyle rap-like improvisations.
-Originally the large metal triangle, zabumba (Afro-Brazilian drum) and guitar (called the viola) were the main instruments.
-Later on, with the French immigration between 1850 and 1950, the accordion was added to typical forró bands.
-The rabec, known as the Brazilian fiddle, joined the forró sound as well.
-The rebec has sephardic origins, and is possibly descended from the Arabic "rabeba" which may have arrived in Brazil by way of the Portuguese, who use the Rabeca Chuleira (Portugal having absorbed Arab influence dating back to the Moor's occupation from 711–1300 AD), or with the great Arab migrations to northeastern Brazil in the late 1800s to 1930s from Syria and Lebanon.
+The forrós were popular dances that took place in certain locations, using various rhythms.
+Forró as a festivity and musical genre has its joint origin in several states of the Brazilian Northeast, emerging in the outskirts of the capitals and in the countryside of the states of Bahia, Pernambuco, Paraíba, Rio Grande do Norte and Alagoas.
+Forró encompasses various rural rhythms from several northeastern states, such as baião, xote, arrasta pé, xaxado, coco, rural samba, among many other rhythms.

+The popular dances, according to the Pernambucan press, were known as "forrobodó" or "forrobodança" or even "forrobodão" already by the end of the 19th century.

 Origin of the term

 There are several theories on the origin of the name.
 The main theory is that forró as a derivative of forrobodó, meaning "great party" or "commotion".
 This is the view held by Brazilian folklorist Luís da Câmara Cascudo, who studied the Brazilian Northeast through most of his life.
-Forrobodó is believed to come from the word forbodó (itself a corruption of fauxbourdon), which was used in the Portuguese court to define a dull party.
+Forrobodó is believed to come from the word forbodó (itself an abbreviation of fauxbourdon), which was used in the Portuguese court to define a dull party.
 The word forrobodó is itself very common in Portuguese popular conversation to describe a fun, but almost depraved and limitless party.
 This word was carried by Portuguese migration waves to Brazil, and lost the light negative meaning and was slowly simplified by their children.